totvs/thf-cli/README.md

 ### add

-the *add* command adds in your project a module that has a dynamic component of your choice with internal routes configured, simply adding in your main application path or another module to run.
+This command adds in your project a module that has a dynamic component of your choice with internal routes configured, simply adding in your main application path or another module to run.

-> Need to be root project folder.
+> Must be in project root folder.

 ```
 thf add <newComponentName>